rxmqjs/rxmq.js/README.md

 A channel is a logical partition of topics, more specifically - a set of topics.
 As well explained by [postal.js readme section on channels](https://github.com/postaljs/postal.js/blob/master/README.md), conceptually, it's like a dedicated highway for a specific set of communication.
-In case of Rxmq.js each topic is represented by a slightly tweaked [Rx.Subject](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/subject.md) (specifically - it never triggers `onCompleted()`, so you can keep sending your data all the time).
+In case of Rxmq.js each topic is represented by a slightly tweaked [Rx.Subject](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/subject.md) (specifically - it never triggers `complete()`, so you can keep sending your data all the time).
 Using channel- and topic-oriented messaging instead of traditional JavaScript approaches like callbacks or promises enables you to separate components (or modules) communication by context.

 It's possible to get a more concise API if you want to hang onto a `Channel` - which can be really convenient while working with a specific channel (e.g. inside of a specific component):